zyx1995222/local-warehouse/README.md

 You can download all file in the "Elephant Restaurant" and run the "main.cpp";

-2.>>StringTool
+2.>>Tools

-Common tool class about String;
+Common tools contain both String and Map<String,String> tool.

-Download "StringTool" files and load "String.h";
+Download "Tools" files and load relate head files;